Last updated on March 9th, 2023 at 09:14 am

 First, as I mentioned above, if you want to dive into the Functional Patterns system and like Naudi Aguilar’s approach, seek out one of their coaches.
 Skip the self-directed course and go straight to someone who can work with you in person.

-Outside of that, I have two highly effective recommendations that I’ve used for a very long time and love.
+Outside of that, I have three highly effective recommendations that I’ve used for a very long time and love.

 For those who want a one-time payment complete mobility and corrective exercise system, you can’t go wrong with MAPS Prime Pro by the guys at Mind Pump.
 I’ve written a comprehensive review of that system based on years of use that you can see here.

-For those that want something a little more structured and provides you with daily guidance tailored to your specific needs, Kelly Starret’s The Ready State system will blow you away.
+For those who want something a little more structured and that provides you with daily guidance tailored to your specific needs, Kelly Starret’s The Ready State system will blow you away.

 I’ve been using this system and app for about six months now, and the results have been astounding.
 I want to use it for a bit longer before writing a review, but you can check it out here.